 Apparently some players love this kind of thing, but I’ve never found myself at a table like that.
 And while I believe there must be people that still live for La Grinda, I find real life so filled with plodding that I want my fantasy games (at least) to be full of action, intrigue, and larger than life characters with big dreams and big lives.
 If I can get some character development in there so much the better.
 An episode of CSI: Dungeon?
 Not so much.

-Now, all that having been said, I could get behind a dungeon whose sole theme is that kind of shenanigans.
-Mimics, traps, pointlessly cursed mundane objects, illusions wrapped around other illusions, all the paranoia-inducing tricks in the Killer DM playbook.
+Now, all that having been said, I could get behind a dungeon whose theme is that kind of shenanigans.
+Mimics, traps, pointlessly cursed mundane objects, illusions wrapped in enigmas, all the paranoia-inducing tricks in the Killer DM playbook.
 The question becomes what sort of story to wrap around it?

 Maybe it’s some kind of delving contest… Let’s say some gnomes and dwarves were hired to make a particularly tricky dungeon for a contest.
 Groups have to pay to enter, but they can give up whenever they want.
 So far no one has managed to run the gauntlet, but by the time the PCs show up on the scene, the pot is irresistibly large… or includes something they desperately need.
 (Bonus: the contest is rigged somehow, and the players have to get to the bottom of that, too.)